Unit 4 - Practice Quiz

 method of Separation of Variables Medium

-A. A normal mode or standing wave
+A. A shock wave

-B. A shock wave
+B. A traveling wave moving to the right

 C. The steady-state solution